 The Branson family and Virgin also make a broader contribution to tackling modern slavery and securing human rights for all.
-Sir Richard Branson uses his considerable platform to raise awareness of modern slavery and to advocate for action to tackle it - with one example being the blog which was published on 18th October 2020, Anti-Slavery Day (see www.virgin.com/branson-family/richard-branson-blog/slavery-still-exists).
+Sir Richard Branson uses his considerable platform to raise awareness of modern slavery and to advocate for action to tackle it.